ev3dev-python-tools/ev3devcmd/README.md

 The ev3dev command-line program uses the ev3devcmd library to make it possible to upload/start/download/delete/cleanup programs from the EV3 using a command shell on your PC.

 The ev3dev command-line programs support for each action of upload/start/download/delete a sub-command.

-For the 'steer' command to work you must use the [[ev3devcontext]] library.

 To list all sub-commands run: